My friend Israel Wayne wrote the foreword for my book, Work and Rest God’s Way, which you can read below along with the Introduction.

 “No one likes doing more than they absolutely must.”

-My first impression upon working forty-to-fifty hours per week was that I was going to die!
+My first impression upon working forty to fifty hours per week was that I was going to die!
 I was so tired all the time.
 My muscles weren’t used to the physical strain, and my brain wasn’t used to waking up so early.
-One of the upsides of being homeschooled was being able to set my own schedule and work at my own pace.
+One of the upsides of being homeschooled was setting my schedule and working at my own pace.
 One of the downsides was that I hadn’t learned to be regimented.
-Being thrown into the deep end of the pool (metaphorically speaking) and told to swim was good for me, and my mother knew it.
+Being thrown into the pool’s deep end (metaphorically speaking) and told to swim was good for me, and my mother knew it.
 Continuing my education in the workplace was a way for me to add to the wonderful education I received at home.

 What I hadn’t picked up in my schoolwork or church attendance was a scriptural understanding of work.
 At that young age, I hadn’t yet discovered that there was a biblical theology for, well, everything!

-As my mind returned to my son who was sitting in front of me trying to give a defense for why he had done a half-hearted job on a chore, I realized that it was a combination of two forces that caused me to tell him, “I actually like doing more than I must.”
+As my mind returned to my son, who was sitting in front of me trying to defend why he had done a half-hearted job on a chore, I realized that a combination of two forces caused me to tell him, “I actually like doing more than I must.”

 The first force for good in my life was simply the work itself.
-God created us to work so when we exert ourselves and press past the initial resistance, we usually find pleasure in it.
-It is part of our worship, fulfilling a major purpose for our existence.
-Isaac Newton’s principle of physics that, “Objects in motion tend to stay in motion, and objects at rest tend to stay at rest” is true of us humans as well.
-Getting moving is the most difficult aspect.
+God created us to work, so we usually find pleasure in it when we exert ourselves and press past the initial resistance.
+It is part of our worship, fulfilling a significant purpose for our existence.
+Isaac Newton’s principle of physics, that “Objects in motion tend to stay in motion, and objects at rest tend to stay at rest,” is true for humans.
+Getting moving is the most challenging aspect.
 As the old sneaker ad used to say, “Just do it!”
-Doing meaningful work and seeing progress being made spurs us on to do more.
+Doing meaningful work and seeing progress made spurs us on to do more.

 As is the case with most of life, we can be led by either our emotions or our will.
 Being led by our will means we must engage our mind with what is true.
 The body says it’s tired, so the mind must tell the body that it should keep working.
 For that to happen, there must be a plumb line for what a “should” even looks like.
 In other words, we need a standard that tells us what is right and wrong regarding work and rest.
 What is healthy and what is obsessive?
 What is servanthood and what is self-seeking?
 Are we ultimately working for God or for ourselves?
 What is the purpose and meaning of work?